When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Pareto Improving CPRR Schemes

 The social inequity issue surrounding the regressive nature of congestion pricing has been documented in several empirical and theoretical works, while also having spurred political opposition to its implementation in practice.
 In this section, we show that if the tolls collected from congestion pricing are refunded to users in an appropriate way then the wealth inequality effects of congestion pricing can be reversed.
 Throughout this section and the next we assume that user behavior is characterized through the \emph{exogenous equilibrium} model wherein users minimize a linear function of their travel time and tolls, without considering refunds.

 After formally defining exogenous equilibrium below, we develop a CPRR scheme that simultaneously decreases the total system cost of all users while not increasing the level of wealth inequality relative to the untolled outcome, a property which we refer to as \emph{Pareto improving}.
-Moreover, when designing the scheme, we ensure that it is politically acceptable for implementation by guaranteeing that each individual user is at least as well off in terms of the travel cost $\mu^g$ under the CPRR scheme than that without the implementation of congestion pricing or refunds.
+Moreover, when designing the scheme, we ensure that it is politically acceptable \ifarxiv for implementation \fi by guaranteeing that each user is at least as well off in terms of the travel cost $\mu^g$, which includes travel time, tolls, and refunds, under the CPRR scheme than that without the implementation of congestion pricing or refunds.

-Next, we consider the important special case of travel demand when users travel between the same O-D pair, and have values-of-time that are in proportion to their income.
+Next, we consider the important special case \ifarxiv of travel demand \fi when users travel between the same O-D pair, and have values-of-time proportional to their income.
 In this setting, we establish the existence of a Pareto improving CPRR scheme that results in an ex-post income distribution that has a lower wealth inequality as compared to that of the ex-ante income distribution.
-Note that this result is stronger than the more general case with multiple O-D pairs considered above, since the wealth-inequality measure of the ex-ante income distribution is lower than that of the ex-post income distribution for the untolled case.
+Note that this result is stronger than the more general case with \ifarxiv multiple O-D pairs considered above, \else multiple O-D pairs, \fi as the wealth-inequality measure of the ex-ante income distribution is lower than that of the ex-post income distribution for the untolled case.